 Imaginative Radio Plays imagines what might have been heard as a mashup of sound elements—spoken word, music, environmental and mechanical sounds—and combines these multiple strands into a time-based sound narrative.
 This work is experimental, both as sound-based narrative, as well as a form of cultural production and experience.

 This approach is purposeful, and designed for a collective listening experience where an audience specifically engages with the work.
 Ideally, audiences will listen to the entire work, consider how it sparks their imaginations over the time of the work, and afterward, discuss what stories they heard.

 Helicotrema is an annual festival in Italy that presents a program of recorded audio pieces (timeline-based formats using solely the audio component), that aims to investigate different forms of collective listening inspired by the early decades of radio broadcasts.
+Listening opportunities are often site specific.
 Curated by Blauer Hase and Giulia Morucchio, Helicotrema borrows the format of the film festival, replacing the film screening with a program of listening sessions.
 Blauer Hase is an art collective founded in Venice in 2007 by Mario Ciaramitaro, Riccardo Giacconi, and Giulia Marzin, Daniele Zoico with the aim of proposing experimental forms of cultural production and experience.